Danbob81/Pokemon_Match/README.md

 <h1 align="center">Pokemon Match</h1>
 <h2 align="center">Gotta Match 'Em All!</h2>

-This is a simple memory match game in which the user tests their memory skills by matching up pairs of the same Pokemon, by turning over cards on a board to reveal the hidden Pokemon character.
+This is a simple memory match game in which the user tests their memory skills by matching up pairs of the same Pokemon by turning over cards on a board to reveal the hidden Pokemon character.

 [Play the game here.]()